Zilliqa/delegated_staking/README.md

 Using the above command the commission can be redirected to a cold wallet, a multisig wallet or a smart contract which splits the commission proportionally to the deposit of the validators who join the staking pool.

-If you only want to view the current commission receiver and leave it unchanged, run
+To view the current commission receiver, run
 ```bash
 forge script script/Configure.s.sol --broadcast --legacy --sig "commissionReceiver(address payable)" 0x7A0b7e6D24eDe78260c9ddBD98e828B0e11A8EA2
 ```